-The programming method described in 4.3.6 Programming the PLL does not account for two possible exceptions.
-A value of 0 for N or L is meaningless when used in the equations given.
+The programming method described in 4.3.6 Programming the PLL does not account for three possible exceptions.
+A value of 0 for R, N, or L is meaningless when used in the equations given.
 To account for these exceptions:

-- A 0 value for N is interpreted exactly the same as a value of 1. - A 0 value for L disables the PLL and prevents its selection as the source for the base clock.
+- A 0 value for R or N is interpreted exactly the same as a value of 1. - A 0 value for L disables the PLL and prevents its selection as the source for the base clock.